LabNConsulting/frr/doc/developer/topotests.rst

 Installation and Setup
 ----------------------

-Topotests run under python3.
+Topotests require python3.9 or greater.

-Tested with Ubuntu 22.04,Ubuntu 20.04, and Debian 12.
+Tested with Ubuntu 24.04, Ubuntu 22.04, and Debian 12.
+The following instructions are the same for these setups.

-Python protobuf version < 4 is required b/c python protobuf >= 4 requires a
-protoc >= 3.19, and older package versions are shipped by in the above distros.
+As an additional reference the docker builds defined in `docker/ubuntu-*` are intended to track the setup instructions found in this documentation.
+These images are then used to run topotest in github CI.

+Dependency notes:

-Instructions are the same for all setups.
-However, ExaBGP is only used for BGP tests.
+- ExaBGP is only used in BGP tests.

-Tshark is only required if you enable any packet captures on test runs.
+- Valgrind is only required to enable valgrind on test runs.

-Valgrind is only required if you enable valgrind on test runs.
+- Tshark is only required to enable packet captures on test runs.
+- GRPC requirements are listed in a separate section below.

 Using multipath values of 256 is recommended due to tests starting to utilize greater values of ecmp.
 There are some tests that require 512 but they are